 The discussion should focus on aspects such as liquidity; capital resources; changes in financial condition; results of operations; material trends and uncertainties and measures taken or to be taken to address unfavourable trends; key performance indicators; and non-financial indicators.

 General Discussion and Analysis of Financial Condition

-The main revenue source of the Company continued to be from the sale of electricity to customers in Saint Lucia.
+The main source of revenue for the Company continued to be from the sale of electricity to customers in Saint Lucia.